-Students found responsible for offenses under Sections III and IV of the CODE may appeal such findings on the following limited grounds:
+Students found responsible for offenses under Sections III and IV of the Code may appeal such findings on the following limited grounds:

-- 1. significant procedural violations; - 2. substantial new information in support/defense of allegations; and/or - 3. the sanction(s) imposed is/are substantially disproportionate to the severity of the violation.
+- a.
+Significant procedural violations; - b.
+Substantial new information in support/defense of allegations; and/or - c.
+The sanction(s) imposed is/are substantially disproportionate to the severity of the violation.